sandybioteck/RTCpredictor/README.md

 <br><br>perl RTCpredictor.pl -h
 <br><br>Additionally, test fastq files (single and paired), small size database files from hg19 (for fast testing purpose) are also provided along with the expected result files.
 [Click here](https://zenodo.org/record/6407111/files/test_files.tgz) to download test files (file size 3.8 KB).

-**Making database files for genome of interest**
+**Making database files for any genome of interest**
-<br>perl script make_RTCpredictor_db.pl can be used to make the database files for any genome of interest.
+<br>perl script 'make_RTCpredictor_db.pl' can be used to make the database files for any genome of interest.
 However, this script has some dependencies which needs to be installed/fulfilled prior to running it.
 Following are the dependencies of the script:
+<br>**(a) blastn (version 2.7.1+ or later)**: pre-installed binary file of blastn compatible with any operating system (Linux/Windows/MacOS) can be downloaded from https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/